Blog · Review Essay · Last reviewed June 19, 2026

 The Book

 Lanier is not writing as an outsider to computing.
-Microsoft Research describes him as a scientist associated with virtual-reality research, and contemporary coverage repeatedly notes his role as a virtual-reality pioneer.
+Microsoft Research describes him as a virtual-reality pioneer, VPL Research founder, writer, and critic of the advertising business model.
 That background matters because the book is not a nostalgic rejection of technology.
-Its argument comes from someone who wanted computers to expand expression and became alarmed by how quickly design defaults, platform incentives, and collective abstractions could narrow it.
+Its complaint comes from someone who wanted computers to expand expression and became alarmed by how quickly design defaults, platform incentives, and collective abstractions could narrow it.

 The book belongs beside Lanier's later Who Owns the Future?.
 The later book asks who gets paid when human contribution becomes platform value.
 You Are Not a Gadget asks what happens to the person before that economic question even appears: how identity, expression, art, conversation, and judgment change when they are poured into software templates.